josuenm/purplenotes-backend/README.md

 - bcrypt
 - jotenv
 - jsonwebtoken
-- Deploy pela <a href="heroku.com" target="_blank">Heroku</a>
+- Deploy via <a href="heroku.com" target="_blank">Heroku</a>

-# Como instalar o projeto na sua máquina 🛸
+# How to install the project on your machine 🛸

-Primeiramente dê um fork no projeto, depois clone ele para um repositório local.
+First fork the project, then clone it to a local repository.

-Agora instale todas dependências, para isso utilize `npm install` ou `yarn`.
+Now install all dependencies, for that use `npm install` or `yarn`.

-Para o banco de dados MongoDB funcionar localmente você precisa ter ele instalado, então <a href="https://www.youtube.com/watch?v=r6QM1NTzkTI" target="_blank">clique aqui</a> para assitir um vídeo de como instalar.
+For the MongoDB database to work locally you need to have it installed, so <a href="https://www.youtube.com/watch?v=r6QM1NTzkTI" target="_blank">click here</a> to watch a video on how to install.

-Para funcionar tudo certo você precisa criar um arquivo `.env` na raíz do projeto e colocar algumas variaveis de ambiente.
+To work everything right you need to create a `.env` file in the root of the project and put some environment variables.

-<strong>Cole essas variaveis de ambiente dentro do arquivo `.env`</strong>
+<strong>Paste these environment variables into the file `.env`</strong>

 <blockquote>